 China's economy accelerates as virus recovery gains strength

-Factory output rose, boosted by foreign demand for Chinese-made masks and other medical supplies.
-Retail sales, which had lagged behind the manufacturing rebound, finally returned to pre-virus levels.
+It is the only major economy that is expected to grow this year while activity in the United States, Europe and Japan shrinks.

+The Chinese economy expanded by 3.2% over a year earlier in the three months ending in June, rebounding from the previous quarter’s 6.8% contraction, its worst performance since at least the mid-1960s.

 The economy “continued the steady recovery,” the National Bureau of Statistics said in a report.
 However, it warned, “the international environment is still complicated and severe.”
-It said China still faces “great pressure” to prevent a resurgence of the virus.
+It said China faces great pressure to prevent a resurgence of the virus.

-China, where the pandemic began in December, became the first major economy to return to growth with a 3.2% expansion in the quarter ending in June.
-Output contracted 6.8% in the first quarter after Beijing shut down the world's second-largest economy.

 Authorities have lifted curbs on travel and business but visitors to government and other public buildings still are checked for the virus’s telltale fever.
 Travelers arriving from abroad must be quarantined for two weeks.

 Last week, more than 10 million people were tested for the virus in the eastern port of Qingdao after 12 cases were found there.
-That broke a streak of almost two months with no virus transmissions reported within China.
+That broke a two-month streak with no virus transmissions reported within China.

+“China’s recovery in private consumption is gathering momentum,” said Stephen Innes of AxiCorp in a report.

-China has reported 4,634 coronavirus deaths and 85,685 confirmed cases, as well as three suspected cases.
+China has reported 4,634 coronavirus deaths and 85,685 confirmed cases, plus three suspected cases.

+The International Monetary Fund is forecasting China’s economic growth at 1.8% this year while the U.S. economy is expected to shrink by 4.3%.
+The IMF expects a 9.8% contraction in France, 6% in Germany and 5.3% in Japan.

-Private sector analysts say as much as 30% of the urban workforce, or as many as 130 million people, may have lost their jobs at least temporarily.
+Private sector analysts say as much as 30% of China’s urban workforce, or up to 130 million people, may have lost their jobs at least temporarily.
 They say as many as 25 million jobs might be lost for good this year.

 The ruling party promised in May to spend $280 billion on meeting goals including creating 9 million new jobs.
 But it has avoided joining the United States and Japan in rolling out stimulus packages of $1 trillion or more due to concern about adding to already high Chinese debt.